-- 1. Place wood or log on the splitter. - 2.
-Push control lever forward and hold to split wood. - 3.
-Release the lever when the log splits or cylinder reaches full stroke and stops. - 4.
-Pull the lever back to retract the push block.
+- 1. Place wood or log on the splitter. - Move control lever to the High Speed position (2) until push block or wedge starts to split the wood. - 3.
+If the wedge slows, push control lever forward to High Power position (1) and hold to split wood. - 4.
+Release the lever when the log splits or cylinder reaches full stroke and stops. - 5.
+Pull the lever back to retract the push block or wedge.
 The detent holds the lever until the cylinder fully retracts, allowing hands-free operation.